vsilaev/tascalate-async-await/README-NG.md

 ```

 # Asynchronous tasks
-The first type of functions the library supports is asycnhronous task.
-Asynchronous task is a method (either instance or class method) that is annotated with `net.tascalate.async.async` annotation and returns `CompletionStage<T>` or `void`.
-In the later case it is a "fire-and-forget" task that is intended primarly to be used for event handlers inside UI framework (like JavaFX or Swing).
+The first type of function the library supports is an asynchronous task.
+An asynchronous task refers to a method (either an instance method or a class method) that is marked with the `net.tascalate.async.async` annotation and returns either a `CompletionStage<T>` or `void`.
+When returning `void`, it functions as a "fire-and-forget" task, designed mainly for use in event-handling scenarios within UI frameworks such as JavaFX or Swing.
 Let us write a simple example:
 ```java
 import static net.tascalate.async.CallСontext.async;
 import static net.tascalate.async.CallСontext.await;